More public houses were built in 1945-1985 than in any other period in English history, yet pubs of these years are now highly threatened.

 8. The Centurion, Poolemead Road, Twerton, Bath, Somerset

-Opened in 1965, the Centurion has huge glass windows on its main floor, and decoration ‘themed’ around Roman Bath.
-The pub has changed little since it was built, retaining its separate bars and fittings including counters, a fragment of Roman mosaic flooring and a statuette of Julius Caesar.
-It was listed grade II in 2018.
+Opened in 1965, the Centurion has huge glass windows on its main floor and decorations ‘themed’ around Roman Bath.
+The pub has changed little since it was built, retaining its separate bars and fittings, including counters, a fragment of Roman mosaic flooring and a statuette of Julius Caesar.
+It was listed at Grade II in 2018.

 9. The Wheatsheaf, Heather Ridge Arcade, Camberley, Surrey

 The pub was opened in 1971 and constructed to a ten-sided wheel-shaped plan, with a soaring single-bar interior arranged around a central brick chimney.
 Whilst it was an entirely modern conception, the Reids drew their inspiration from Victorian pubs, creating as many cosy corners as possible.

 10. The Crumpled Horn, Eldene Centre, Swindon, Wiltshire

 Opened in 1975, it was one of a few Watney Mann pubs inspired by the nursery rhyme ‘The House that Jack Built’, which refers to the ‘cow with the crumpled horn’.
-The pub’s multi-level interior is arranged like a nautilus shell, and retains its exposed brickwork and timber rafters.
+The pub’s multi-level interior is arranged like a nautilus shell and retains its exposed brickwork and timber rafters.